mjhanninen/nreplops-tool/notes/parsing-clojure.md

   later on when the symbol is being interned it is split into namespace and name parts at the **first** `/`.
 As a result `(name 'foo//bar)` is `"/bar"`.
 Funky stuff.
+- `'foo://bar`: At first sight this seems to be in conflict with the checks in the step 3.
+However the namespace portion of the pattern matches `foo://` and, hence, it is perfectly okay.
+On the other hand `'foo:/bar` does not pass the checks.
+- `'foo/123/bar`: `(name 'foo/123/bar)` is `123/bar`, lol

 Some **illegal** symbols: